Pre-Selecting Items

-This article provides an example that demonstrates how to pre-select items for the end-user.
-The described approach allows you to pre-select a single item or a set of items if they exist in the data source.
+This article provides an example that shows how to pre-select MultiSelect items for the user.
+The approach allows you to pre-select a single item or a set of items if they exist in the data source.

 {